fxkjd/simple-http-fuzzer/README.md

     $ simplefuzzer.py -t HTTP_TEMPLATE -d DICTIONARY

-This will create the following folder structure:
+This will fuzz the `<ipAddress>` parameter with each entry of the dictionary, and it will create the following folder structure:

     output
     ├── req - HTTP requests